 Please select from the links below or to the left to learn more about current and completed projects in the Math and Numeracy lab:

 How does context affect how children and adults perceive or process numerical information?
-We have several projects focused on this broader question, including our primary project focused on children, including children with Turner syndrome, to determine how contextual sensitivity influences mathematics achievement (funded by an award from the National Science Foundation to M. Mazzocco).
+We have several projects focused on this broader question, including our primary project focused on children, including children with Turner syndrome, to determine how contextual sensitivity influences mathematics achievement (funded by an award from the National Science Foundation to Dr. Mazzocco).
 Our projects focused on adults are currently funded by the University of Minnesota.